The $i\varepsilon$-Prescription for String Amplitudes and Regularized Modular Integrals: Evaluating Torus Amplitudes of Closed Strings

 \section{Evaluating Torus Amplitudes of Closed Strings}

 The evaluation of closed string amplitudes can be illustrated rather explicitly for torus amplitudes of closed strings.
-This section will mostly consider the one-loop contribution $\mathcal{A}_{1,0}$ to the vacuum energy of closed oriented bosonic strings.
+This section will mostly consider the one-loop contribution $\mathcal{A}_{1,0}$ to the vacuum energy of bosonic closed oriented strings.
 The tachyonic mode of the theory renders the perturbative vacuum unstable.
-We will review the evaluation of $\mathcal{A}_{1,0}$ using both the $i\varepsilon$-prescription \cite{Eberhardt:2023xck}, and the regularization of exponential integrals \cite{Korpas:2019ava}.
-The value of $\mathcal{A}_{1,0}$ involves an imaginary part, which is most naturally interpreted as a decay width.
-Having discussed this integral, it is relatively straightforward to consider more general amplitudes, such as the two-point amplitude $\mathcal{A}_{1,2}$ in Sec. \ref{sec:2ptAmp}.
+We will review the evaluation of $\mathcal{A}_{1,0}$ using both the regularization of the exponential integrals~\cite{Marcus:1988vs, Korpas:2019ava}, and the $i\varepsilon$-prescription~\cite{Eberhardt:2023xck}.
+Both approaches result in the same numerical value (\ref{eq:AiepsNum}).
+Note this involves an imaginary part, which is naturally interpreted as a decay width.
+Having discussed this integral, it is relatively straightforward to consider more general amplitudes, such as the two-point amplitude $\mathcal{A}_{1,2}$ in Section \ref{sec:2ptAmp}.

 We start by reviewing the integration domain.
 In Euclidean signature, the closed string propagator is an integral over the proper time $\mft_E$, or imaginary time Schwinger parameter, and the twist angle $x\in [-1/2,1/2]$.
 These combine to the complex parameter $\tau=x+i\mft_E$, taking values in the Teichm\"uller space for the torus, i.e. the upper-half plane $\mathbb{H}$.
 We will parametrize $\mathbb{H}$ by $x+iy$ with $x\in \mathbb{R}$ and $y>0$.
 The natural integration domain for $\tau$ in one-loop amplitudes is the fundamental domain $\mathcal{F}=\mathbb{H}/\rSL(2,\mathbb{Z})$ which parametrizes the complex structures of the Euclidean torus.
 The canonical choice for $\CF$ is the key-hole fundamental domain, \be \mathcal{F}_\infty=\left\{x+iy\in \mathbb{H}\,|\,x\in[-1/2,1/2],\,y\in[\sqrt{1-x^{2}},\infty)\right\}. \ee